 The Britannia also has short, erect ears and slightly protruding eyes.
 They have a wedge-shaped head, short, soft fur, and tiny paws.
 You can usually find them in white or gray, but their coat can be other colors, too.

 7. Miniature Cashmere Lop Rabbit

-Known for their long, supersoft coat, the mini Cashmere Lop features long ears, a stocky body, and a wide head that looks curved when looking at it from the side.
-Their bigger cousins, the Cashmere Lop, is one of the most popular breeds of rabbits around.
+Known for their long, super soft coat, the mini Cashmere Lop features long ears, a stocky body, and a wide head that looks curved when looking at it from the side.
+Their bigger cousin, the Cashmere Lop, is one of the most popular breeds of rabbits around.